Bukit Jalil LRT station: Design and layout

 The station originally featured a similar design and ambience with other LRT stations, with roofs supported by latticed frames, and white plastered walls and pillars.
-It received a facelift in conjunction with the 2017 SEA Games and the renovation of the National Sports Complex as KL Sports City, being revamped with a sporting theme.
+It received a facelift in conjunction with the 2017 Southeast Asian Games (SEA Games) and the rebranding of the National Sports Complex as the KL Sports City, being revamped with a sporting theme.
 The revamp features colourful and vibrant graphics, sports symbolisms, and inspirational quotes installed inside and outside the station, such as on the walls and staircases.
 The floor itself is painted to emulate a relay track, with the faregates acting as the end/beginning of the painted track.

 Incidents and accidents

-On September 24, 2008, two LRT trains collided about 200m from this station.
+On September 24, 2008, two LRT trains collided about 200m from the station.
 A carriage of one of the trains involved in the accident hit the rear of the other train.
 Six passengers were injured in this accident.

 In popular culture

 The Bukit Jalil LRT station was used as a filming location for the 1999 film Entrapment starring Sean Connery and Catherine Zeta-Jones.
-In the film it was called Pudu station, which is actually another LRT station (though on the same line) in Kuala Lumpur.
+In the film, it was called Pudu station, which is actually another LRT station (though on the same line) in Kuala Lumpur.